TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/PageTypes/CreateNewPageType.rst

 ..  include:: /Images/AutomaticScreenshots/PageTypes/NewPageType.rst.txt

-The whole code to add a page type is shown below with the according file names above.
+Changes need to be made in several files to create a new page type.
+Follow the directions below to the end:

 ..  versionchanged:: 12.0
     A new :php:`PageDoktypeRegistry` was introduced replacing the :php:`$GLOBALS['PAGES_TYPES']` array.
 Use the version selector to look up the syntax in the corresponding documentation version for older TYPO3 versions.

 The first step is to add the new page type to the :php:`\TYPO3\CMS\Core\DataHandling\PageDoktypeRegistry`.
 Then you need to add the icon chosen for the new page type and allow users to drag and drop the new page type to the page tree.

 The new page type is added to the :php:`PageDoktypeRegistry` in :file:`ext_tables.php`: